refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 2. **Invalidation:** Automatically invalidates data after a successful mutation (e.g., creating, updating, or deleting a resource), ensuring that the UI is updated with the latest data.

-3. **Caching:** Caches data to improve performance and reduce deduplicated API calls.
+3. **Caching:** Caches data to improve performance and deduplicates API calls.

 4. **Optimistic Updates:** Supports optimistic updates, which means it will update the UI optimistically before the actual API call is complete.
 This enhances the user experience by reducing perceived latency.

 5. **Hooks for CRUD Operations:** Offers a collection of hooks that align with common data operations like listing, creating, updating, and deleting data (`useList`, `useCreate`, `useUpdate`, `useDelete`).
 In addition to these basic hooks, **refine** provides advanced hooks that are a composition of these fundamental ones for handling more complex tasks (`useForm`, `useTable`, `useSelect`).

 6. **Integration with UI Libraries:** Works seamlessly with popular UI libraries.
-It provides a structured approach to handling data within these libraries.
+It provides a structured approach to represent data within these libraries.

 7. **Realtime Updates**: Allowing your application to reflect changes in data as they occur.

 ## Meta usage <GuideBadge id="guides-concepts/general-concepts#meta" />

-[`meta`][meta] is a special property that can be used to pass additional information to data provider method from data hooks.
-Meta can be used from anywhere accros your application.
+[`meta`][meta] is a special property that can be used to pass additional information to your data provider methods through data hooks like `useOne`, `useList`, `useForm` from anywhere accros your application.

 The capabilities of `meta` properties depend on your data provider's implementation.
 While some may use additional features through `meta`, others may not use them or follow a different approach.

 Here are some examples of `meta` usage:

 -   Passing additional headers or parameters to the request.
--   Generate GraphQL queries
+-   Generate GraphQL queries.
--   Multi-tenancy support (passing the tenant id to the request)
+-   Multi-tenancy support (passing the tenant id to the request).

+In the example below, we are passing `meta.foo` property to the `useOne` hook.
+Then, we are using this property to pass additional headers to the request.

 ```tsx
 import { DataProvider, useOne } from "@refinedev/core";